 The starlings usually roost on either Natural England’s Shapwick Heath reserve or RSPB’s Ham Wall reserve.
-You can find out where they roosted the night before by calling the Starling Hotline on 07866 554142.
+You can find out where they roosted the night before by calling the Starling Hotline on 07866 554142 (1 Nov – 28 Feb).
 But be warned!
-This is where they roosted the day before and is no guarantee that this will be where they can be viewed the night you visit.
+This is where they roosted the night before and is no guarantee that this will be where they can be viewed the day you visit.

 If you are planning to travel a long distance to see the starling roost, then we recommend that you check if there is a site closer to home you can visit.
 The starling murmuration/roost map on the Starlings in the UK website will help you find your closest site.

 There are two car parks at ‘Ashcott Corner’, between Ashcott and Meare, giving access to Ham Wall and Shapwick Heath (BA6 9SX).
 Please note that parking charges apply, they both have limited spaces, and you may be turned away once site capacity is reached.